 The analemma is the Sun’s path in the sky over the course of one year when photographed each day at a constant time of day.
 This week, in mid-February, we are at a special place in this path... when the Sun is running slow.

-Photograph the Sun with a fixed camera on a tripod once a week at exactly 12:00 Eastern US time, weather permitting, and over the course of a year the Sun will trace out a figure-eight shape in the sky known as the analemma.
-During the year, the Sun will be found low in the sky in late December at the winter solstice and high in the sky in late June at the summer solstice.
-That’s the top and bottom of this figure-eight.
 There’s a secondary motion, left and right, which is less well-known.
 This secondary motion creates the upper and lower loops in the analemma curve.
 This motion happens because the Sun is not a good clock.
 The Sun itself runs fast and slow in our skies.
 The time from one noon to the next can vary by as much as thirty seconds.
 That is, if we time how long it takes for the Sun to travel from exactly due South (that’s local noon) on a Tuesday and then comes back to due South on a Wednesday, for example, that may take 24 hours and 30 seconds in early December, longer than a clock-based day by 30 seconds.
 At other times during the year it may take 23 hours 59 minutes and 30 seconds, or shorter than a clock day by 30 seconds.
-The Sun runs fast and slow, and that adds up during the winter months until we hit Sun Slow Day.
-Every year on February 11, the Sun is behind schedule by about 14 minutes.
-It’s as if the Sun is sleeping in...
-It’s late for sunrise.
-It’s late for local noon.
-And it’s late for sunset, too.
-Late by fourteen minutes.

-How does the Sun fall behind schedule?
-There are two factors here, but a key component is the Earth’s orbit around the Sun.
-During that part of the year when the Earth is a little closer to the Sun (which luckily for us in the northern hemisphere is in January), the Earth in its orbit is gliding past the Sun a little faster than average, and so the Sun as we see it in the sky falls behind.
-Later in the year it catches up again and even over-shoots until it’s over 15 minutes ahead of schedule in early November.
 We only see this phenomenon because we keep time by machines, mechanical clocks which count off the seconds at a constant rate.
 If we still kept time by sundials, of course, we would never notice.
 The difference in time, the discrepancy between “sundial time” and “clock time” is known by an archaic and rather poetic name: the equation of time.
 It’s not an equation in the sense of modern math.
 The “equation” is simply a correction, a tabulation for each day of the year telling us how early or late the Sun is.
 It’s a predictable, repeating number for any day of the year, year after year.

 In the image here illustrating the Sun’s analemma in the sky over Mystic Seaport, this week the Sun is on the lower left side of the curve, as far to the left as it can go.
 It’s behind schedule as much as it can be during the year, and so when the camera captures its exposure at exactly 12:00 Eastern time (EST), the Sun hasn’t reached due South and won’t do so for almost 15 minutes.
 That’s the equation of time for mid-February.
 Come back again during the year, and as the equation of time varies, the Sun reaches due South sometimes before 12:00 and sometime after the exact hour of 12 on a clock.

 Celestial navigators sailing by the Sun and stars have needed the equation of time to find their positions at sea ever since scientific navigation became possible over 250 years ago.
 Each day aboard the Charles W. Morgan, visible at the center of this image, the navigators would look up the value of the equation of time in their nautical almanacs and apply that to their observations of the Sun in the sky.
 In the Age of Sail, their tables directly and explicitly included the exact value of the equation of time, and it was essential to determining a vessel’s longitude.
+We cover this in detail in my workshop Celestial Navigation in the Age of Sail.

-And it’s not just navigators at sea.
+And it’s not just navigators at sea!
 Even in our backyard gardens, there’s occasionally good reason to know the equation of time, and this week in eastern New England, from New Haven to the end of Cape Cod, this happens to be a convenient time to apply the equation of time to a garden sundial.
 Many of us have sundials in our gardens, and they’re almost entirely ornamental.
 They’re amusements, and we don’t worry about them much for time.
 Yet it’s nice to set one up properly, as it would have been aligned in an earlier era.
 The month of February is the perfect time to align your sundial.

 The gnomon or shadow-casting element of a common sundial should be aligned to point to true North.
 There are ways of making this alignment based on digital maps and GPS tools, too.
 We can also align to North using the North Star.
 But this week, there’s a nice coincidence that happens in eastern New England.
 This week our time zone offset happens to be almost exactly the same as the equation of time (the Sun’s delay to local noon).
 Both are about 14 minutes and working in opposite directions.
 And that means that a properly aligned sundial will read the same as a common clock set to Eastern time this week.
-And if your sundial has a reasonably legible scale of hours, this also implies that you can align the sundial properly at any other time of day this week.
-Just rotate it until the sundial time matches the clock time.
-Then your sundial is nicely aligned to true North.
-Note that this alignment does not mean that it will read clock time in other months of the year.
-A sundial always read true Sun time, known in the jargon of astronomy and celestial navigation as Local Apparent Time.
-But if you align your sundial properly this week when clock time matches sundial time, your sundial will read accurate Sun time all year long.

 Frank Reed